DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-27-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 Monday to Friday, 8:30am to 5:30pm (except public holidays)."
 }) }}

-### Reminder that the candidate has not received a reference
+### Reminders that the candidate has not received a reference they requested

 Reminders are sent to the candidate 9, 16 and 30 days after they requested a reference.
 Each of these is 2 days later than the reminders which are sent to the people who received reference requests.

+This is intended to give people a chance to give a reference before we suggest that the candidate should remind them, cancel the request or ask someone else for a reference.

 The 3 reminders sent to candidates have slightly different content.
 The intention is that the message becomes more urgent as time passes.